roapi/docs/src/installation.md

 ## Pre-built binary

-Platform specific pre-built binaries for each release is hosted on our [Github release page](https://github.com/roapi/roapi/releases).
+Platform specific pre-built binaries for each release are hosted on our [Github release page](https://github.com/roapi/roapi/releases).

-You can download and install them with a signle command using pip:
+You can download and install them with a single command using pip:

 ```bash
 pip install roapi-http